 VR technology has come a long way since the 1980s, and it is now used in a wide range of applications, including gaming, entertainment, education, and training.
 VR is also being used to develop new medical treatments and therapies.

-Types of Virtual
+Types of Virtual Reality

 Non-immersive VR: This is the most common type of VR, and it’s probably what you think of when you hear the term.
 It’s the kind of VR you experience when you play a video game on a TV or PC monitor.
 You’re in control of the character, but you’re not actually part of the simulation.

-Semi-immersive VR: This typ of VR bridges the gap between non-immersive and fully-immersive VR.
+Semi-immersive VR: This type of VR bridges the gap between non-immersive and fully-immersive VR.
 It has more realistic graphics and sounds than non-immersive VR, but it doesn’t fully immerse you in the experience.
 You can still see the real world around you, and you can easily leave the simulation by looking away from the display.
-Semi-immersive VR is often used for training and simulations, because it allows others to observe and provide guidance.
+Semi-immersive VR is often used for training and simulations because it allows others to observe and provide guidance.

 Fully immersive VR: This is the type of VR that most people think of when they think of the term.
 It’s the kind of VR that makes you feel like you’re actually inside the simulation.
-Fully immersive VR uses specialized headsets or projectors to create a seamless virtual environment that surrounds you.
+Fully immersive VR uses specialised headsets or projectors to create a seamless virtual environment that surrounds you.
 You can move your head and look around just like you would in the real world.
 Fully immersive VR is often used for gaming, entertainment, and education.

 Which type of VR is right for you?